Skip to main content

 Compared with normal messages, ordered messages must have message groups configured for them.
 We recommend that you configure message groups at a fine-grained level based on your business requirements to allow for workload decoupling and concurrency scaling.

-Create FIFO Topic
+Create FIFO topic

 ./bin/mqadmin updateTopic -c DefaultCluster -t FIFOTopic -o true -n 127.0.0.1:9876 -a +message.type=FIFO